Chart Color Schemes

 Infrastructure

-Anglesea has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Anglesea has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely to impact the area.
-Key projects include the Anglesea Community and Health Hub Precinct Plan, Eden Project Anglesea, Anglesea Mine Rehabilitation and Closure Plan, and Anglesea Kindergarten Infrastructure Planning Project.
-The following list details those most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified seven projects likely impacting the region.
+Key initiatives include the Anglesea Community and Health Hub Precinct Plan, Eden Project Anglesea, Anglesea Mine Rehabilitation and Closure Plan, and Anglesea Kindergarten Infrastructure Planning Project.

 Professional plan users can use the search below to filter and access additional projects.